-1.3 All orders and contracts of the Buyer (quotations), together with warranties of the quality and features of the contract goods, shall require the written confirmation of Wibu-Systems.
-Contracts also come into existence through Wibu-Systems beginning the delivery of goods or services pursuant to an order by the Buyer.
-Wibu-Systems is entitled to requesting a written confirmation of an oral contract declaration made by the Buyer.
+1.3 All orders and contracts of the Client (quotations), together with warranties of the quality and features of the products, shall require the written confirmation of Wibu-Systems.
+Contracts also come into existence through Wibu-Systems beginning the delivery of goods or services pursuant to an order.
+Wibu-Systems is entitled to request a written confirmation of an oral contract declaration made by the Client.

-1.4 The Buyer shall be bound to conclude a contract within a period of three weeks from the date of expressing their written intent.
+1.4 The Client shall be bound to conclude a contract within a period of three weeks from the date of their written intent.

 Unless otherwise individually agreed, prices shall be ex-warehouse, Taunton, United Kingdom, plus value-added tax.
 Insofar as nothing else has been agreed upon, payments shall be made within 30 days of the invoice date, net, with no deductions applicable.
 In the event of payment default, Wibu-Systems may charge 9% interest above the then applicable base interest rate.